YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 TRIGNAMEUNIQ, Unable to make trigger name tttt unique beyond vvvv versions already loaded

-Trigger/Run Time Error: YottaDB/GT.M encountered more than vvvv different instances of the same trigger name across database regions used by the same process.
+Trigger/Run Time Error: YottaDB encountered more than vvvv different instances of the same trigger name across database regions used by the same process.

 Action: Revise trigger names to prevent such a high degree of overlap.